gpozzi/capstone-google-analytics/README.md

 > - **`congestion_surcharge`**: Congestion surcharge for trips that start, end or pass through the congestion zone in Manhattan, south of 96th street ($2.50 for non-shared trips in Yellow Taxis, $2.75 for non-shared trips in Green Taxis)". (categorical)

 ### Data credibility and integrity
-- **Reliability** : This dataset may not be so reliable since 2020 trends are severely affected by the COVID-19 outbreak which greatly impacted on the level of service.
+- **Reliability** : This dataset may not be entirely reliable since 2020 demand was severely affected by the COVID-19 outbreak which greatly impacted on the number of people travelling to the office in Manhattan.
 Special consideration should be taken into which trends may reverse and which ones may stay.
+Another caveat to take into account is that some of the data is entered manually, so it should be properly checked.

 - **Originality**: This data is owned and provided by the NYT&LC.
 Thus it's original and we can rely it wasn't modified from its collection to its actual usage.

 - **Comprehensiveness**: The data is comprehensive, since it provides all the parameters needed to answer the questions stated about taxi service usage.

-- **Current**: The data is recent (less than a year old) and does represent current trends.
+- **Current**: The data is recent (less than a year old at the time of present analysis) and does represent current trends.

 - **Cited**: this dataset has been cited and published on [NYC's open data site](https://data.cityofnewyork.us/Transportation/2016-Green-Taxi-Trip-Data/hvrh-b6nb).

 After checking previously stated bullet points, we can see that the data shows a high level of integrity and credibility.
 We should, however, take into account that 2020's data will be highly impacted by COVID-19, in which we expect to see cab rides severely plummeting because of the fear of infection, widespread adoption of home office throughout Manhattan and lockdowns that restricted citizen's mobility.
-A revision of this analysis should be made to confirm the conclusions made.
+A revision of this analysis when 2021 data is released should be made to confirm the conclusions.
+A proper data cleaning has to be done to ensure removal of manual input errors

 ## 3. PROCESS Phase
 ### Tools used